-Read our full list of cars currently eligible for the Government plug-in car grant to find the perfect low-emissions car for you before seeing how much you could save using our car configurator.
-If you’re not sure what to buy, check out our deals pages and car chooser tool.
+Read our full list of cars currently eligible for the government plug-in car grant to find the perfect low-emissions car for you or head over to our new car deals page to see how much carwow can help you save.

-The size of the grant will vary based on CO2 emissions and electric-only range.
-Electric vehicles must be able to travel at least 70 miles, while plug-in hybrid vehicles will be judged based on both their pure electric range, and the CO2 emissions of their petrol or diesel engines.
+Grants are split into three categories depending on CO2 emissions and electric-only range.
+Electric vehicles must be able to travel at least 70 miles, while plug-in hybrid vehicles will be judged based on both their pure electric range and the CO2 emissions of their petrol or diesel engines.

-Grants will be offered in three categories, the first being for fully electric cars and plug-in hybrids that emit less than 50g/km of CO2.
-These vehicles will receive a grant of 35 per cent of the cars value, up to a maximum of £4,500.
+A category one grant is for fully electric cars and plug-in hybrids that emit less than 50g/km of CO2.
+These vehicles will receive a grant of 35 per cent of the car’s value, up to a maximum of £4,500.
 Cars in this category include the Nissan Leaf, Volkswagen e-Up and the BMW i3.

 Category two is for plug-in hybrid vehicles that emit less than 50g/km of CO2 and have a fully electric range of between 10 and 69 miles.
 These cars will receive the same 35 per cent grant, up to a £2,500 maximum.
 Cars in this category include the Mitsubishi Outlander PHEV, the Audi A3 e-tron and the Toyota Prius Plug-in.

-The third category is for vehicles that emit slightly more CO2 per kilometre – between 50g and 75g, yet have a fully electric range of at least 20 miles.
+The third category is for vehicles that emit slightly more CO2 per kilometre – between 50g and 75g – yet have a fully electric range of at least 20 miles.
 Cars in category three will receive the same grant as category two cars.
-Cars in this group include the Mercedes S-Class hybrid and Porsche Panamera S E-hybrid.

-Any car with a retail price of more than £60,000 will not be eligible in the new government grant, regardless of how little CO2 it emits per kilometre or how far it can travel using electricity alone.
-For a full list of eligible cars, read out list of electric cars and plug-in hybrids that qualify for a Government grant.
+Any car with a retail price of more than £60,000 will not be eligible for any grant, however.
+For a selection of all eligible cars, read out list of electric cars and plug-in hybrids that qualify for agovernment grant.

-What if I’ve already bought a new car, will I still get the grant?
+What if I’ve already bought a car, will I still get the grant?

 Save money on your new car

-If you want to join the ranks of low-emission motorists, check out out complete list of the cars that qualify for the new Government plug-in vehicle grant.
-If you’re not sure what car to buy, read our list of the best electric cars currently on sale or our top 10 plug-in hybrid cars before using our car configurator to get a great deal.
+If you want to join the ranks of low-emission motorists, check out our complete list of the cars that qualify for the new Government plug-in vehicle grant.
+If you’re not sure what car to buy, read our list of the best electric cars currently on sale or our top 10 plug-in hybrid cars before using our new car deals page to view the latest carwow offers.